cgio/darkxd/README.md

 ## Background

 An official dark theme for Adobe XD does not currently exist.
-Since 2016, the feature request has garnered over [1,300 votes](https://adobexd.uservoice.com/forums/353007-adobe-xd-feature-requests/suggestions/12940362-dark-interface-overall-ui-including-side-panels).
-Adobe has marked the request as "feature-in-the-backlog."
+Since 2016, the feature request has garnered over [1,800 votes](https://adobexd.uservoice.com/forums/353007-adobe-xd-feature-requests/suggestions/12940362-dark-interface-overall-ui-including-side-panels).
+Adobe marked the request as "feature-in-the-backlog" in 2016.

 On Windows, Adobe XD is a UWP app.
-Therefore, we can build on top of the "built-in" dark theme, although it is not officially supported.
+Therefore, we can build on top of the "built-in" and unofficial dark theme.
 Read more about [UWP and colors here](https://docs.microsoft.com/en-us/windows/uwp/design/style/color).

 ![Adobe XD Dark Theme](https://i.imgur.com/MzGZA4f.png)